BarcodX

 Structural Anatomy

-Every QR code consists of specific patterns that scanners use to interpret data:
+Every QR code consists of highly engineered specific geometric patterns that optical scanners and smartphone cameras use to interpret data:

-- Finder Patterns: The three large squares in the corners that allow scanners to locate the code and determine its orientation.
+• Finder Patterns: The three distinct large squares located in the corners of the code.
+They allow scanners to instantly locate the code, determine its physical boundaries, and establish its orientation.

-- Alignment Patterns: Smaller squares that help scanners correct for distortion or curvature.
+• Alignment Patterns: Smaller squares scattered throughout larger QR codes that help scanners correct for physical distortion or surface curvature (like scanning a code printed on a bottle).

-- Data Modules: The individual black and white squares (bits) that store the payload.
+• Data Modules: The individual black and white squares (acting as binary bits) that physically store the encoded payload.

 Error Correction (Reed-Solomon)